 Windows that are designed with the right size, position, framing materials and glass can minimise heat loss and should be designed and positioned to:

-Double-glazing is recommended for homes in cold climates (or where the aim is to produce a fully passive house).
+Double-glazing is recommended if you want to build a sustainable house in a cold climates (or where the aim is to produce a fully passive house).
 Double glazed windows have two panes of glass that are separated by air or argon gas.
 While more expensive than single pane windows, double glazed windows are very effective at keeping heat inside a building in winter and reducing heat flow entering in summer.

 Windows that are designed and placed in such a way to allow cross-ventilation through the house for passive cooling are an important feature of a sustainable house in a warm climate.